HonakerM/MTConnect-Python-Agent/README.md

 ## Example
 Here is a working example using flask.
 If you would like to see a working implementaiton in a real world example take a look at [this repository](https://github.com/RPIForge/octoprint-companion)

+To run this example first install flask and mtconnect using `pip3 install --upgrade mtconnect flask`.
+And then start the agent with `flask_app=<file_name> python3 -m flask run`.
+For example if the code is saved in `mttest.py` the command would be `FLASK_APP=mttest python3 -m flask run`

 ```
 from flask import Flask, Response, request
 from mtconnect import MTConnect